ck2136/docker-mysql/README.md

 ============

 A docker image for running a mysql server instance that also supports python and SQLAlchemy.
-It is based on [centurylink/mysql](https://registry.hub.docker.com/u/centurylink/mysql/) image by CenturyLink.
+It is based on the [mysql image](https://registry.hub.docker.com/u/centurylink/mysql/) provided by CenturyLink.

 Usage
 -----